Why you should join the YESS family

 We will place students at one of our 4 locations:

-- Armoury Resource Centre (ARC) located at 103 Street and 85 Avenue: drop-in centre providing youth programming, harm reduction onsite and connecting youth to city wide resources.
+- Daytime Programs and Resources located at 93 Street and 82 Avenue: youth programming, harm reduction onsite and connecting youth to city wide resources.

-- Supportive Housing 24/7 (Graham’s Place 93 Street and 82 Avenue or Shanoa’s Place at Stony Plain Road and 149 Street: providing one-on-one support, family and social connection, coordination of activities, and day-to-day life skills supports.
+- Supportive Housing 24/7 (Graham’s Place 93 Street and 82 Avenue or Shanoa’s Place in the West End): providing one-on-one support, family and social connection, coordination of activities, and day-to-day life skills supports.

 What would I do?